nigelwhitfield/bpos/README.md

 ## Postback format
 When postback is enabled, transactions are posted, one per call, to the specified URL as a JSON message.
 This enables remote processing, such as integrating with existing store or stock control systems, or sending emails.
-The example [postback.php](postback.php) file included is a simple example that sends a notification of a sale or refund to a specified email address.
-Further examples may be added later, for PrestaShop integration.
+The example [postback.php](postback.php) file included is a simple script that sends a notification of a sale or refund to a specified email address.

 Example JSON data: